CedricFauth/c-client-flask-server-test/README.md

       | - wsgi.py <br />

 ## Build the web server
+Since I decided to run the web service on a dedicated server I need to connect to the server via ssh.
+In my case: ssh cedric@api.fritz.box
+If you also use a dedicated server you need to download the repo on both machines.
+Now we can jump into the project folder: cd c-client-flask-server-test
 ### Write a tiny web service using Flask
 ### Deploy the service using uWSGI and Nginx
 ### Create your own CA self-signed certificates